-Not all LASIK surgery is the same.
-Take advantage of several types of LASIK eye surgery including traditional and all-laser LASIK, ZEISS SMILE, PRK/ASA, and Verisyse® Phakic intraocular lens procedures.
+Not all laser vision correction surgery is the same.
+Take advantage of several types of vision correction procedures including traditional and all-laser LASIK, ZEISS SMILE, PRK/ASA, and Verisyse® Phakic intraocular lens procedures.
 At Fichte Endl & Elmer Eyecare, you’ll experience what state-of-the-art laser technology and a highly skilled surgical team can do for you.

 Traditional LASIK means new vision for you!

 Traditional LASIK has been performed as a trusted vision correction procedure for decades.
 The benefits are multifaceted: fast visual recovery, little or no discomfort, lower risk of haze, glare and halos and many satisfied patients!
 Using an instrument called a microkeratome, your surgeon will create a flap on the surface of your cornea.
 This flap will provide access to the tissue underneath, which will be reshaped with a laser.
 Good candidates for LASIK over 18 years old and have sufficiently thick corneal tissue to allow for the procedure.
 Those with thin corneas, dry eye syndrome, early signs of cataracts or other conditions may not be candidates for LASIK.

 Experience All-Laser Blade-Free LASIK treatment